Grand Duchess Xenia Alexandrovna of Russia: Later years

 On 17 May 1920, Xenia had been granted Letters of Administration as eldest sister and heir to her brother Nicholas's estate in England worth five hundred British pounds sterling.
 Her husband Sandro was living at this time in Paris.
 By 1925, Xenia's financial situation had become desperate.
-King George V, who was her first cousin, allowed her to settle in Frogmore Cottage, a grace and favour house, in Home Park, Windsor, for which she was grateful.
+King George V, who was her first cousin, allowed her to settle at Frogmore Cottage, a grace and favour house, in Home Park, Windsor, for which she was grateful.
 Later she had to deal with the fraudulent claims of Anna Anderson to be her niece, the murdered Grand Duchess Anastasia Nikolaevna of Russia.
 Her sister Olga had pointed out if there had been any Romanov monies left, the Dowager Empress would not be receiving a pension from the British King.
 In July 1928, ten years after the death of Nicholas and Alexandra, his family were legally presumed dead.
 Xenia and her family had hoped to take possession of the Langinkoski estate in Kotka, Finland, but this came to nothing.

 Xenia visited her mother, the Dowager Empress, in Denmark as often as she could.
 Her mother was living in a villa, Hvidøre, that she and her sister Alexandra had bought on the Danish coast north of Copenhagen.
 In 1928, Xenia's mother fell seriously ill and died on 13 October.
 After the death of her mother, the sale of the Hvidøre estate, and the jewels of the Dowager Empress brought in some income.
 Upon the death of the Dowager Empress, Xenia received a letter from Gleb Botkin, son of her late brother's doctor, claiming that Xenia was trying to steal from "Anastasia".
 Her husband declared in a letter to her his disdain for the "vileness" of Botkin.

 On 26 February 1933, Xenia's husband Sandro died.
 Xenia and her sons attended his funeral on 1 March, in Roquebrune-Cap-Martin in the south of France.
 By March 1937, Xenia had moved from Frogmore Cottage in Windsor Great Park to Wilderness House in the grounds of Hampton Court Palace.
-She lived there until her death on 20 April 1960.
-Despite reduced circumstances during her lifetime, Xenia left a small estate to her remaining relatives.
+Wilderness House was bombed in October 1940 and King George VI decided that she should go somewhere safer for the duration of the war.
+She therefore lived at Craig Gowan, near Balmoral, and returned to Hampton Court after peace was declared, staying there until her death on 20 April 1960.
+Despite reduced circumstances during her lifetime, she left a small estate to her remaining relatives.